0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|900](../../zzz_res/attachments/upload-scanner.png)

+### *Oauth Scanner

+This extension provides a way to discover OAUTHv2/OpenID vulnerabilities.

+The main features are:
+- Add Passive and Active Scanner checks
+- Try to identify OAuthv2 issues and common misconfigurations
+- Try to identify OpenID issues and common misconfigurations
+- Manipulate the standard Insertion Points identified by Burp, in such a way as to reduce user-induced errors.

+For more details, source code, bug reporting, etc., please refer to the author github page
 ### *CORS, Additional CORS Checks

 This extension can be used to test websites for CORS misconfigurations.
 It can spot trivial misconfigurations like arbitrary origin reflection, but also more sublte ones where a regex is not properly configured.
 "CORS* Additional CORS Checks" can be run in either **automatic** or **manual mode**.